MissionBit/python-curriculum/README.md

-## Please refer to Teachable for the outline
+## Please refer to your LMS for the outline

 To run a particular file, go to the "Shell" tab, navigate to the appropriate file using terminal commands, and run the file using `python3 file_name.py`